 While stepping outside of your comfort zone might be difficult, trying something new with a friend is sure to make things feel easier.
 Get out for a lunch or dinner date at a local spot that you've been wanting to try.
 Feeling extra adventurous?
 Consider picking a type of cuisine you haven't had in some time.
 Or better yet, let your friend or server pick a menu item for you to try.

-Starting a new fitness routine with your spouse or taking up cycling with a friend are great ways to reconnect and and stay active.
-You could even make things exciting by signing up for 5Ks or some bike races together.
-A little fun and friendly competition never hurt anyone.
-Plus, biking is one of the best activities to help keep you socially distant.
+Starting a new fitness routine with your spouse or taking up cycling with a friend are great ways to reconnect and stay active.
+You could even make things exciting by signing up for 5Ks or a bike race together.

 Go for Group Rides

-Speaking of biking and keeping those social circles close, going on group bike rides with the members of your household can get you disconnected from the screens and reconnected with the ones that matter most.
-Most adults are best suited using a hybrid bike that can handle many terrains.
-Younger riders from toddlers to teens should ride a kid’s bike that fits their height.
-Once everyone in the group has the right bike for them and their helmet on snug, the adventures can begin!
+Speaking of biking and keeping those social circles close, going on group bike rides with the members of your household can get you disconnected from the screens and reconnected with the people who matter most.
+Most adults are best suited to using a hybrid bike that can handle varying terrain.
+Younger riders, from toddlers to teens, should ride a kid’s bike that fits their height.
+Once everyone in the group has the right bike for them and their helmet on snugly, the adventures can begin!

 Participate in the Community

 At the end of the day, don’t put too much pressure on choosing the perfect activity.
 You could always try a few and see what sticks.
-Whatever you decide, it’s important you don’t go at it alone!
+Whatever you decide on, what matters most is that you don’t go at it alone!